vmware-tanzu-labs/cf-mgmt/docs/config/README.md

 - bar-org
 # added in 0.0.63+ which will remove orgs not configured in cf-mgmt
 enable-delete-orgs: true
-# added in 0.0.63+ which allows configuration of orgs to 'ignore'
+# added in 0.0.63+ which allows configuration of orgs to 'ignore'.
+Uses re2 syntax: https://github.com/google/re2/wiki/Syntax
 protected_orgs:
-- system
+- ^system$ # will match only system
-- p-spring-cloud-services
+- system   # will match system at any place within the org name.
+For example: my-system-org will be protected.
+- ^p-      # matches any org beginning with "p-" and any characters following
 ```

 This will contain a orgConfig.yml and folder for each space.
 Each orgConfig.yml consists of the following.